-(A) If the board, upon recommendation by a committee of the board, determines that an applicant is ineligible for certification, the applicant shall be notified of the board's determination and given the option of appealing the determination to State Office of Administrative Hearings (SOAH)[or request a rehearing].
-An applicant has 20 days from the date the applicant receives notice of the committee's determination to appeal to SOAH [or request rehearing].
+(A) If the board, upon recommendation by a committee of the board, determines that an applicant is ineligible for certification, the applicant shall be notified of the board's determination and given the option of appealing the determination to State Office of Administrative Hearings (SOAH).
+An applicant has 20 days from the date the applicant receives notice of the committee's determination to appeal to SOAH.

-(B) If the applicant timely requests a SOAH hearing, the applicant must file a petition with SOAH appealing the determination and shall comply with all other provisions relating to formal proceedings as set out in Chapter 187, Subchapter D. If an applicant subsequently withdraws the appeal, the matter shall be referred to the full board to render a final determination on the application. [the matter shall be referred to the agency's legal division.]
+(B) If the applicant timely requests a SOAH hearing, the applicant must file a petition with SOAH appealing the determination and shall comply with all other provisions relating to formal proceedings as set out in Chapter 187, Subchapter C of this title (relating to Formal Board Proceedings at SOAH).
+If an applicant subsequently withdraws the appeal, the matter shall be referred to the full board to render a final determination on the application.